Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 Whenever you press the GUI button (which is contextual depending on if you are server or a client), you find your local player and simply call `Move()`.

-You can now create a build which will demonstrate the concepts outlined above.
+You can now [create a build](https://docs.unity3d.com/Manual/PublishingBuilds.html) that will demonstrate the concepts outlined above.
+We are going to create two build instances so you can see players move around each other in your Hello World game.

 :::tip
 Make sure **SampleScene** is included in **BuildSettings**.
 :::

+1. Go to **File** > **Build Settings** and select **Add Open Scenes**.
+This should add **Scenes/SampleScene** to **Scenes In Build**.
+2. Select **Build And Run** and save this first instance as **HelloWorld**.
+3. Select **Build And Run** again, but save this second instance as **HelloWorld2**.
+4. Select one of your build instances as **Host** mode and the other as **Client** mode.
-One build instance can create a host.
-Another client can join the host's game.
-Both are able to press a GUI button to move.
-Server will move immediately and be replicated on client.
+5. Click the **Move**/**Request Position Change** in your instances to watch your players move around each other.
+As you press the GUI button, the server will move immediately and be replicated on client.
 Client can request a new position, which will instruct the server to modify that server instance's position `NetworkVariable`.
 That client will apply that `NetworkVariable` position inside of it's Update() method.

 <iframe src="https://www.youtube.com/embed/khZh7lZPzqc?playlist=khZh7lZPzqc&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>

 :::note Congrats!
-Congratulations you have learned the basics of a networked game
+Congratulations you have learned the basics of a networked game!
 :::

 ## Next Steps

 For more information on the relevant concepts introduced here please refer to the following sections of the documentation: